aaaaaa123456789/tpp1/specification.md

 Registers MR0, MR1, MR2 and MR4 can be read; the way that this can be done is explained later in this document.
 (Reading from addresses in the 0000-3FFF range will naturally return ROM contents, not the contents of these registers.)

 Note that there is no way to read MR3, nor to write to MR4 directly.
 This is intentional and by design.

+The registers are byte-sized, and all eight bits are readable or writable as specified above.
+This is particularly significant for MR0, MR1 and MR2: the registers preserve all eight bits of the values written to them when read, even when there are more available bits than needed to address actual hardware.

 ### MR0 and MR1: ROM bank selection